 Directions

-- Assembling the Ingredients: Place the salmon fillets in the center of the prepared sheet pan.
-Surround them with an even layer of the assorted vegetables.
+- Assembling the Ingredients: Put the salmon fillets in the middle of the sheet pan.
+Arrange the veggies around the fish in a single layer.

-- Marinating the Salmon: Drizzle olive oil over the salmon and vegetables.
-Sprinkle with minced garlic, herbs, salt, and pepper.
-Add lemon slices on top of the salmon for extra flavor.
+- Marinating the Salmon: Drizzle olive oil over the salmon and veggies.
+Sprinkle garlic, herbs, salt, and pepper all over.
+Lay lemon slices on top of the salmon for extra zing.

-- Baking Instructions: Bake in the preheated oven for 12-15 minutes, or until the salmon flakes easily with a fork and the vegetables are tender.
+- Baking Instructions: Bake for 12–15 minutes, or until the salmon flakes easily with a fork and the veggies are tender.

-- Tips for Serving: Once cooked, remove from the oven and let it rest for a few minutes.
-Serve the salmon and vegetables with additional lemon wedges or your favorite sauce.
+- Tips for Serving: Take it out of the oven and let it rest a couple minutes.
+Serve with extra lemon wedges or your favorite sauce.

 Expert Advice